Tutorial: Building Websites with Nue

 alt: Github Projects

-Each blog post includes a custom header, or hero area, at the top of the article, defined in blog/hero.html:
+Each blog post includes a custom header section defined in blog/hero.html:

 <header ="pagehead">